h33tlit/Security-Fundamentals/README.md

 10. **Practice Regularly**
     Simulate incident scenarios to familiarize yourself with the EDR tool's interface and features, ensuring quick and efficient responses during actual events.

+## Common Mistakes Made by SOC Analysts

+## 1. **Over-reliance on VirusTotal Results**
+- VirusTotal is a **supporting tool** and should not be solely relied upon for analysis.
+- New malicious software using AV bypass techniques may not be detected by VirusTotal.
+- Always perform additional analysis beyond VirusTotal results.

+**Key Tip**: Treat VirusTotal as a starting point, not the final answer.

+---

+## 2. **Hasty Analysis of Malware in a Sandbox**
+- Short analysis times (3-4 minutes) in sandboxes can lead to inaccurate results.
+  - Malware may detect the sandbox environment and remain inactive.
+  - Some malware takes 10-15 minutes (or longer) to activate.
+- **Recommendation**:
+  - Conduct extended analysis in sandboxes.
+  - Use real environments for better accuracy, if feasible.

+---

+## 3. **Inadequate Log Analysis**
+- Failing to properly analyze logs can result in missed connections or threats.
+- Example:
+  - Malware detected on a device ("LetsDefend") secretly sends data to "letsdefend.io".
+  - SOC analysts must use log management tools to check if other devices are also connecting to this address.

+**Key Tip**: Always correlate logs across devices for a comprehensive view.

+---

+## 4. **Overlooking VirusTotal Dates**
+- Cached results on VirusTotal may not reflect the current state of a URL or file.
+- Example:
+  - An attacker might query a clean URL, then replace it with malicious content later.
+- **Recommendation**:
+  - Do not rely solely on cached results.
+  - Perform a fresh search to ensure the latest data is analyzed.

+---